-The inventory reflected on our consolidated statements of financial condition as "financial instruments owned" and "financial instruments sold, but not yet purchased" as well as certain other financial assets and financial liabilities, are accounted for at fair value (i.e., marked-to-market), with related gains or losses generally recognised in our consolidated financial statements and, therefore, in capital.
+The inventory amounts reflected on our consolidated balance sheet as "Financial instruments owned" and "Financial instruments sold, but not yet purchased" as well as certain other financial assets and financial liabilities, are accounted for at fair value (i.e., marked-to-market), with related gains or losses generally recognised in our consolidated profit and loss account and, therefore, in capital.
 The fair value of a financial instrument is the amount that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The use of fair value to measure financial instruments is fundamental to risk management practices and is our most critical accounting policy.
 The daily discipline of marking substantially all of our inventory to current market levels is an effective tool for assessing and managing risk and provides transparent and realistic insight into our financial exposures.
 The use of fair value is an important aspect to consider when evaluating our capital base and our capital ratios; it is also a factor used to determine the classification of positions into the banking book and trading book.
-Further information regarding the determination of fair value under UK GAAP and controls over valuation of inventory can be found in Note 1 in the GSGUK financial statements.

-For additional information regarding the determination of fair value under accounting principles generally accepted in the United States (US GAAP) and controls over valuation of inventory, see Note 3.
-Significant Accounting Policies, and related footnotes in Part I, Item 1 "Financial Statements" and "Critical Accounting Policies - Fair Value" in Part I, Item 2 "Management's Discussion and Analysis of Financial Condition and Results of Operations in the firm's June 2015 Form 10-Q.
+For additional information regarding the determination of fair value under accounting principles generally accepted in the United States (US GAAP) and controls over valuation of inventory, see "Note 3.
+Significant Accounting Policies" in Part II, Item 8 "Financial Statements and Supplementary Data" and "Critical Accounting Policies - Fair Value" in Part II, Item 7 "Management's Discussion and Analysis of Financial Condition and Results of Operations" in the firm's 2015 Form 10-K.